DODO: Discrete OCR Diffusion Models: Experiments

 \subsection{Main Results}

-\cref{tab:main} presents the OCR performance on OmniDocBench and Fox-Pages.
+\cref{tab:main} presents the OCR performance on OmniDocBench (breakdown by document length and type is provided in Appendix~\ref{app:finegrained}) and Fox-Pages.
 Compared to prior diffusion-based VLMs, DODO demonstrates a substantial performance leap.
 Standard diffusion models such as Dimple, LaViDa, and LLaDA-V struggle significantly with dense document transcription, incurring high error rates ($>0.5$ NED on OmniDocBench).
-In contrast, DODO achieves an NED of $0.066$.
+In contrast, DODO achieves an NED of $0.069$.
 While DODO benefits from specialized OCR training, we demonstrate in our ablations (\cref{sec:standard_vs_block}) that data distribution alone does not explain this gap; even when trained on identical OCR data, standard full-sequence diffusion fails to converge on dense text.
 This confirms that the improvement is primarily structural: DODO's block-wise constraints effectively mitigate the alignment failures that plague global diffusion models.

 Second, DODO proves highly competitive against strong autoregressive and specialized baselines.
 On the layout-intensive OmniDocBench, it surpasses its own autoregressive backbone, the Qwen2.5-VL family, across all model scales.
 Furthermore, DODO outperforms various specialized models and achieves near-parity with robust engines such as MonkeyOCR \cite{monkeyocr} and Mistral OCR~\cite{mistral2025ocr}.
 These results establish that discrete diffusion is a viable, high-performance alternative to the dominant autoregressive paradigm in the challenging domain of dense text recognition.